Ouxsoft/LHTML/docs/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY ", and "OPTIONAL" will be used as defined in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).
 When used with the normative RFC2119 meanings, they will be all uppercase.
 Occurrences of these words in lowercase comprise normal prose usage, with no normative implications.

-## Overview
-The LHTML5 spec defines both a base language and a standard for parsing dynamic web page documents.

-## Language
+## Document Language
-Web servers use LHTML5 language to store and communicate dynamic web pages.
-A document consisting of this language (referred to as a "LHTML5 document") is past into a parser to build a HTML5 page.
-Like HTML5, a LHTML5 document MUST consist of tree elements containing attributes and inner text.
-The document SHOULD adhere to [HTML5 spec](https://html.spec.whatwg.org/multipage/) (as it details how modern markup documents are delivered to the browser) ***except*** where module elements and child arguments are present.
+The document language is the blueprints for a dynamic web page.
+It communicates the design between the internal stakeholders.
+A document MUST consist of tree elements that contain attributes.
+It SHOULD adhere to the [HTML5 spec](https://html.spec.whatwg.org/multipage/), which details how modern markup documents are delivered to the browser, with a limited exceptions.

-#### Custom Dialect
-Design custom elements and attributes thoughtfully.
-The use of custom markup elements and attributes shapes the project's LHTML5 language dialect.
-A decisive factor in a project dialect's success (and thus the project's success) is its effectiveness communicate a message between its stakeholders.
-A dialect's design is RECOMMENDED to carry a message that allows project stakeholders to effectively communicate.
-These stakeholders MAY include any of the following:

-+ Backend developer;
-+ Template designers;
-+ Search indexes;
-+ Frontend developers;
-+ UX/UI designers;
-+ WYSIWYG users; and
-+ the Web browser.
+## Exceptions
+The exceptions from the HTML5 standard include the optional presence of custom attributes, custom elements, and argument elements.

-##### Attributes
+### Custom Attributes
-LHTML5 modules allow for the language to make use of custom attributes that are not defined in the HTML5 spec.
+The document language permits the use of custom element attributes, which are not defined in the HTML5 spec.

+#### Example
 The following example show an invalid HTML5 attribute, "type", within the `<head>` element.
 When this document is past to an LHTML5 parser (along with the proper config and modules) the parser will instantiate the `<head>` element as a module and replaces the invalid element with HTML5 valid render content.

-###### Example
 ```html5
 <!doctype html>
 <html lang="en">